beyondonlinedata/beyondonlinedata.github.io/cfp.md

 - Author notification date: May 15, 2018
 - Workshop date: June 25, 2018

+## Best Paper Award
+There will be an award for the best paper among all contributed submissions, as judged by the workshop's program committee.
+Authors of the best paper will receive a $300 cash prize.

+Thanks to <a href="https://www.microsoft.com/en-us/research/" target="_blank">Microsoft</a> for supporting the workshop and making this award possible!

 ## Submission Guidelines
 ### Format
 We encourage submissions of extended abstracts and position papers that describe work-in-progress or accepted papers at top conferences/journals.
 All authors are required to use the AAAI Author Kit to format their papers.
 The author kit is available at <http://www.aaai.org/Publications/Templates/AuthorKit18.zip>.
 Submissions should be 2-4 pages.
 Accepted papers will be presented in the format of either posters or talks.
 The accepted papers will not be archived.